Droning a Volcano Eruption

 AIRVŪZ STAFF NOTE :

 Contributor and drone pilot AerialRhianna was able to aerially capture an eruption of Mt.
-Sinabung, in the north central part of the gigantic island of Sumatra in Indonesia.
+Sinabung, a very active volcano in the north-central part of the gigantic island of Sumatra in Indonesia.
 After four centuries of dormancy, the volcano began erupting again in 2010.
-This video was filmed during an eruption event in 2013, which casued the evacuation of almost 4,000 people.
-There were further eruptions in 2014, and in 2016, an eruption killed seven people who were in the area.
+This video was filmed during an eruption event in 2013, which caused the evacuation of almost 4,000 people.
+There were further eruptions in 2014 and 2016; the latter case, an eruption killed seven people who were in the area.

 Captured with my DJI Phantom Vision+ you can see Mt.
 Sinabung a pyroclastic volcano in North Sumatra, Indonesia erupting back to back.
 It's believed to have been a doormat volcano until it erupted for a brief one month period in 2010.
 Then, on September 15, 2013, it began erupting again and the volcanic activity has continued until today.
 I filmed this for 4 day's, capturing aerial imagery from both up-wind and down wind positions and sometimes as close as 1 mile away from the base, the mountain averaged 10 eruptions a day.